Omniasherief/AUTONOMOUS_SUMO_ROBOT/README.md

-## ERROR Competition 2023 - Team Members
+## IEEE ERROR Competition 2023 - Team Members

 We're excited to introduce our team participating in the ERROR Competition 2023!